Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Abstract

-As a consequence, deformation directions are discrete, formal smoothness is equivalent to the vanishing of boundary data, and the moduli of algebraic phases form a stratified discrete groupoid indexed by rigidity islands.
-No analytic or continuous moduli parameters arise intrinsically.
+As a consequence, deformation behaviour is naturally stratified by boundary depth and failure type, while formal smoothness is associated with the vanishing of boundary data.
+The resulting moduli behaviour is organised by rigidity islands together with their associated obstruction patterns, without requiring intrinsic analytic or continuous deformation parameters.

 \textbf{Mathematics Subject Classification (2020).} Primary: 18D10, 16D90; Secondary: 20C05, 46L05, 81P70.